r-stein/sublime-boxy/README.md

 You can activate presets by using commands provided by the theme:

 1. Open `Command Palette` using menu item `Tools → Command Palette...`
-2. Choose `Boxy Theme: Activation` to change the UI theme and color scheme
+2. Choose `Boxy Theme: Activation` or `Boxy Theme: Configuration` to change the UI theme and color scheme
 3. Choose `Boxy Theme: Presets` to change the preset
 4. Hit `Enter`